Huang-yihao/FakePolisher/README.md

 # FakePolisher-f

-The code of building pca and ksvd model & polish DeepFake images to be real
+The code of building pca and ksvd model & polish DeepFake images to be real.
+Implementation of https://arxiv.org/pdf/2006.07533.pdf

 The three SOTA fake detection methods attacked by us (CNNDetector, GANDCTAnalysis, GANFingerprints)